-The Center for International and Security Studies at Maryland (CISSM), together with the Maryland Global Initiative on Cybersecurity (MaGIC), held several cybersecurity seminars for senior Japanese government officials in Tokyo on November 7 and 8 to help them develop effective strategies against cyber threats at the 2020 Tokyo Olympics.
+The Center for International and Security Studies at Maryland (CISSM), together with the Maryland Global Initiative on Cybersecurity (MaGIC) and the Center for Public Policy and Private Enterprise (CPPPE), visited Tokyo in November 2016 and February 2017 to help senior Japanese government officials develop effective strategies against cyber threats at the 2020 Tokyo Olympics.

 A CISSM team including Director Nancy Gallagher, Senior Fellow Daniel Ennis, and Associate Research Professor Charles Harry held two seminars on November 7 and 8.
 Another CISSM group including Gallagher and Senior Fellow David Mussington held a three-day workshop from February 8.

 Drawing on their experiences working on cybersecurity in the government, industry and academia, CISSM scholars underscored the importance of approaching the issue not just as a technical matter, but also as a policy problem that requires a strategic approach.
 Emphasis was placed on the need for the government, private sector and civil society to work together to set priorities, assign responsibilities, and exercise capabilities needed for effective prevention and consequence mitigation.

 In the November 2016 seminars, the CISSM team spoke to more than 40 officials from central government ministries in charge of security during the Olympics, including Tamayo Marukawa, Minister of the Tokyo Olympic and Paralympic Games.They also gave presentations for members of the Japanese Diet and for the Olympic Committee during its November visit.